fairfaxmedia/bitbucket2/README.md

 Bitbucket2::Client.new.repositories.all
 ```

-To collect private data, pass an oauth_token into the constructor:
+To collect private data, pass an oauth_token into the configuration:
 ```
 Bitbucket2.configure do |config|
   config.stack = -> (faraday) {